rampal-punia/yolov8-streamlit-detection-tracking/README.md

-# Real-time Object Detection and Tracking with YOLOv8 and Streamlit
+# <span style="color:deepskyblue"> Real-time Object Detection and Tracking with YOLOv8 & Streamlit </span>

-This repository is a comprehensive open-source project that demonstrates the integration of object detection and tracking using the YOLOv8 object detection algorithm and Streamlit, a popular Python web application framework for building interactive web applications.
-This project provides a user-friendly and customizable interface that can detect and track objects in real-time video streams.
+This repository is a comprehensive open-source project that demonstrates the integration of **object detection** and **tracking** using **YOLOv8 (object detection algorithm)** and **Streamlit (a popular Python web application framework for building interactive web applications)**.
+This project provides a user-friendly as well as a customizable interface that can detect and track objects in real-time video streams like rtsp, udp and youtube urls.

-## Demo WebApp
+## <span style="color:deepskyblue">WebApp Demo on Streamlit Server</span>

+Thank you team [Streamlit](<https://github.com/streamlit/streamlit>) for the community support for the cloud upload.

 This app is up and running on Streamlit cloud server!!!
-Thanks 'Streamlit' for the community support for the cloud upload.
-You can check the demo of this web application on the link below.
+You can check the demo of this web application on this link [yolov8-streamlit-detection-tracking-webapp](https://codingmantras-yolov8-streamlit-detection-tracking-app-njcqjg.streamlit.app/)

-[yolov8-streamlit-detection-tracking-webapp](https://codingmantras-yolov8-streamlit-detection-tracking-app-njcqjg.streamlit.app/)

 ## Tracking With Object Detection Demo